SirRuBick/nvim/README.md

 - wsl-open(wsl) or pngpaste(mac) or xclip/wl-clipboard: Obsidian

 ## TODO
+- [ ] autocompletion key conflict with Snippets jumps, you cannot finish a completion when editing within snippets
 - [ ] Code refactoring
 - [ ] more luasnips, nice examples on github page for comments
 - [ ] dadbob ui close should also close dbout and sql query